A year later, Glenelg High seeks to learn from hate crime incident and spread awareness about inclusivity

 Sense of belonging

-Glenelg High is the most western school in Howard County.
+Glenelg High is farthest west of any school in Howard County.
 It is also the least diverse out of Howard’s 12 public high schools.

-Within the nearly 1,200-student population, 76.2% of students are white, 11.3% are Asian American, with the rest of students identifying as black/African American, Hispanic or Latino, American Indian/Alaskan or Hawaiian/Pacific Islander, or being of two or more races, according to data from the school’s most recent profile.
+Within the nearly 1,200-student population, 76.2% of students are white, 11.3% are Asian American, while the rest of the students identify as black or African American, Hispanic, native American or others, according to data from the school’s most recent profile.

 The schools Burton has led previously were more diverse in terms of race.
-Burton, who is nearing his third year as Glenelg’s principal, was previously the principal of Long Reach High School in Columbia and Parkdale High School in Prince George’s County.
+Burton, who this fall will be in his third year as Glenelg’s principal, was previously the principal of Long Reach High School in Columbia and Parkdale High School in Prince George’s County.

-Before the incident, Glenelg was implementing programs to ensure everyone had a sense of belonging within the school’s walls, Burton said.
-However, some of the programs were accelerated after it.
+Before the hate crimes, Glenelg was implementing programs to ensure everyone had a sense of belonging at the school, Burton said.
+However, some of the programs were accelerated afterward.

 Burton started a Principal Student Advisory Council this school year to get feedback from students on what it means to them to belong.
-The council was separated into two groups; one was the typical leadership students, such as sports captains, those involved in the Student Government Association, commonly known as SGA and musical arts leaders.
-The other, “they can be a little edgy,” these students might not necessarily realize they are leaders for their fellow peers, Burton said.
+The council was separated into two groups; one featured sports team captains, those involved in the Student Government Association, and musical arts leaders.
+The other group, “they can be a little edgy,” Burton said.
+“These students might not necessarily realize they are leaders for their fellow peers.”

 He saw the importance of communicating with both groups, to make connections on all sides.
 Burton wanted all his students to know that their opinions are valued.

-Stimler has been involved in several programs during his sophomore year, including the advisory program.
+Stimler had been involved in several programs during his sophomore year, including the advisory program.

-Participating on the council, he had seen changes and believes it can go even further.
+Participating on the council, he saw changes and believes it can go even further.
 Burton’s commitment to it has also shown Stimler that his principal is working to put the incident “past us and make changes for the better.”

 Stimler also participated in the shadow program between Glenelg and Wilde Lake High School in March.
 Five Wilde Lake students, who come from a more diverse school, followed around Glenelg students and then it switched.
 While Stimler could not attend the Wilde Lake day, he enjoyed the experience.